p2-inc/phasetwo-admin-portal/README.md

 Then, start a Keycloak server (use hosted [Phase Two](https://phasetwo.io/dashboard/) for easy testing), create a public OIDC client with `http://localhost:3000` Root URL, and update the `public/keycloak.json` file with the client config.

+Also update the `initialEnvironment` object in [src/config.ts](/Users/pnzr/workspace/phase-two/admin-portal/src/config.ts) to reflect your local configuration.
+This fallback config is used when a runtime `environment` object is not injected, so values such as `realm`, `authServerUrl`, `baseUrl`, and `supportedLocales` should match your setup.

 Finally, run the development server:

 ```bash